FAQ and Glossary¶

 Why do products have clients?¶

 Clients exist in tasks and products because they serve different purposes.
-A task client handles the communication to a system where the source code will be executed.
-On the other hand, product’s client only handles the product’s metadata.
+A task client manages the connection to the database that runs your script.
+On the other hand, the product’s client only handles the storage of the product’s metadata.

 To enable incremental runs.
-Ploomber has to store the source code that generate
+Ploomber has to store the source code that generated

-Currently, only SQLite and PostgreSQL are supported via
+requires a system-specific implementation.
+Currently, only SQLite and PostgreSQL

-task client and product client communicate to the same system.
+task client and product client communicate to the same system (the database).

 task’s client is different from the product’s client.
 The first alternative